 You must book an appointment within 7 days of your arrival in the UK or if you have extended your visa in the UK, within 7 days of receiving or collecting your new BRP card.
 You must not delay your registration.

 You may need to wait some time before your appointment.

-If you live outside London you must register at your local police station instead.
+If you live outside London you must register at your local police station instead, though you must observe quarantine first.
 Use the Find your neighbourhood search tool on the Police.UK site to find a station near to you.

 We assume that most International Students studying at the University of Westminster will be studying in London and need to apply to OVRO.